Alexsa6ko94/fc-tech-assignment/README.md

 The Autoscaling will spin up another wordpress instance in another availavbility zone if the whole zone fail

 ### Monitoring
 !!!
-During to t2.micro instance limitations - the ELK and Kibana can't work properly, so the Kibana is currently stopped.
+Due to t2.micro instance limitations - the ELK and Kibana can't work properly, so the Kibana is currently stopped.

 ELK Kibana and Nagios